 How does this translate into dollars and cents for brands and businesses?

 Of course, search marketing is just the first step in a redefinition of what Ecommerce can be.
-Investors haven’t sunk 1.7 Billion into the VR and AR development market for no reason.
-The potential is enormous (a 2015 study by Walker Sands concluded that 35% of consumers said they would shop more online if they could interact with products virtually, and that was two years ago!).
-As a recent Entrepreneur article explained, AR will make shopping more efficient, novel and enjoyable in the following ways:
+Investors haven’t sunk $1.7 Billion into the VR and AR design and development market for no reason.
+The potential is enormous (a 2015 study by Walker Sands concluded that 35 percent of consumers said they would shop more online if they could interact with products virtually, and that was two years ago!).
+As a recent Entrepreneur article explained, augmented reality solutions will make shopping more efficient, novel and enjoyable in the following ways:

-- Usefulness – Sephora’s app uses ModiFace tech to let users take selfies and then virtually apply makeup to their faces before making a purchase decision.
+- Usefulness – Sephora’s mobile augmented reality app uses ModiFace tech to let users take selfies and then virtually apply makeup to their faces before making a purchase decision.

 - Original ideas for the shopping experience – Apply Warby Parker’s “try-on” functionality, virtually, to a myriad of products.

-- Customizability – Stores famous for customer service, like Nordstrom, could design or employ AR apps that make their sales reps available while browsing, at point of sale, in the dressing “room,” or even when matching a recently purchased item with one’s wardrobe.
+- Customizability – Stores famous for customer service, like Nordstrom, could enlist AR app developers to design products that make their sales reps available while browsing, at point of sale, in the dressing “room,” or even when matching a recently purchased item with one’s wardrobe.

 “Consumers are on the edge of widespread AR adoption,” says Brad Waid, international speaker named as the #14 top influencer in Augmented Reality .
 “The world where Minority Report meets Joe Consumer is just around the corner.”

-There is no end to the options: see your pizza cooking in the oven; have the chef take you through the tasting meal he designed; test to see whether the Barbie dreamhouse will fit in her/his room; try the turning radius of a new car for your driveway…these all add up to a better, more thorough shopping experience.
+There is no end to the options: see your pizza cooking in the oven; have the chef take you through the tasting meal they designed; test to see whether the Barbie dreamhouse will fit in your child’s room; try the turning radius of a new car for your driveway…these all add up to a better, more thorough shopping experience.
 By leveraging augmented reality solutions, the result is more satisfied customers, more delight in the experience, more goodwill towards brands.
 With augmented reality in Ecommerce,shopping online goes from passive to active.
 Discover the impact that augmented reality app development an have on your success by enlisting our agency’s help in the design, development, and deployment.
 YML can assist you in becoming a leader in your industry with our award-winning AR mobile designs.

 AR will let us see, try on, experiment with, and visualize the items we are looking to buy in a way that will render our current use of the word “search” redundant.
 You will be able to see inside the mall or the aisle, know the ripeness of the fruit, assess the chaos of the checkout line, before you ever leave your home.
 Life, especially even consumerist life, is about decisions, and they just got easier and better informed thanks to augmented reality in Ecommerce.

-“Augmented reality will contextualize our reality,” says Cathy Hackl, AR expert.
-“This is the key.
+“Augmented reality will contextualize our reality,” says AR expert Cathy Hackl.“This is the key.
 It will change not only the way the consumer experiences a brand but also change their behavior.
 You’ll start to see a shift in the way people shop for clothes with AR mirrors and AR apps that facilitate shopping for them.”

 Ultimately, it all comes down to the product, which gets better, too.